ARTE SONICA AMPLIFICADA, 2019-2020

 • Develop a creative community and networks to support peer learning and collaboration

-As of 2019, ASA is again working with 50 women, drawn from a broad spectrum of music and sound practice, from composers and musicians to audio engineers, sound artists and designers.
-The participants take part in a seven-month programme that includes masterclasses and workshops led by UK and Brazilian professionals covering topics such as: music and sound production, audio storytelling, career planning, developing a personal brand, studio and field recording, and sound engineering.
-The workshops are designed to support the development of skills and enable the participants to explore new career options and pathways.
+In 2019, ASA is again working with 50 women, drawn from a broad spectrum of music and sound practice, from composers and musicians to audio engineers, sound artists and designers.
+The participants are taking part in a seven-month programme that includes masterclasses and workshops led by UK and Brazilian professionals covering topics such as: music and sound production, audio storytelling, career planning, developing a personal brand, studio and field recording, and sound engineering.

 Throughout the programme, the participants receive creative mentorship and access to Oi Futuro’s Labsonica, a creative studio and co-working space which acts as a hub for the ASA community.

-The second edition of the programme has been taking place from September 2019 up and runs until March 2020 whilst also reaching beyond Rio de Janeiro, with some additional activities taking place in São Paulo and Recife.
+The second edition of the programme launched in August 2019 and runs until March 2020, and will also reach beyond Rio de Janeiro, with some additional activities taking place in São Paulo and Recife.

 Oi Futuro is Oi’s institute for innovation and creativity, promoting Education, Culture, Social Innovation and Sports to improve people’s lives and transform society.
 The institute propels collaborative and innovative initiatives, fosters experimentation, and stimulates connections that enhance personal and collective development.